 By removing the center stile on a cabinet' face frame, and attaching it to the door you can install wider pull out shelves inside the cabinet.
 This can be done in less than an hour per cabinet!
+Please remember this is written for our product and may not work with others

 What is stile on a cabinet?
 A cabinet stile is the middle supporting piece of wood directly in the middle of the cabinet's face frame.